luxonis/depthai-docs-website/source/pages/faq.rst

 .. _withos:

-Use-Case 1: DepthAI/megaAI are a co-processor to a processor running Linux, MacOS, or Windows.
+Use-Case 1: DepthAI are a co-processor to a processor running Linux, MacOS, or Windows.
 **********************************************************************************************

 In this case, DepthAI can be used in two modalities: